erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 * <img src="https://i.imgur.com/TYMYMGj.jpg" style="width: 600px" />

 * This is a problem doesn't necessary affect correctness but may impact performance.
-* The root cause is that boardcast() and signal() been called inside the lock, and when the reader was signaled, the writer might still holds the lock.
+* The root cause is that broadcast() and signal() been called inside the lock, and when the reader was signaled, the writer might still holds the lock.
 Then the reader will switch from the read_phase wait lock to the counter_mutex lock and doesn't do anything useful, but wasted several context switch from the CPU.
 * Let's see some examples:
     * <img src="https://i.imgur.com/euhZ4v2.jpg" style="width: 600px" />